-Stonework has several enemies: concrete/portland cement, paint, spray foam, uncontrolled water/ice because of faulty eavestroughs/downspouts and grading; roots/vines and neglect.
+Stonework has several enemies: mistaken use of concrete/portland cement as mortar, paint, spray foam, uncontrolled water/ice because of faulty eavestroughs/downspouts and grading; roots/vines and neglect.

 Stone buildings breathe: heritage mortar is softer than stone, so that over the decades and centuries as the building ages, the shiftings and settlings that occur, grind the mortar into dust and powder, preserving the stones, so that, all things being equal, nothing but repointing/restoration with new heritage mortar should ever be required.

 Concrete is made out of Portland cement, and doesn’t breathe.
 Concrete moves as a mass when it moves; if it is poured against stone or on top of stone, the concrete mass destroys both the stone and the mortar.
-Stone however, sit on top of concrete pads and footings, because there is a mortar bed between the stone and the concrete, so if concrete has to be added against a stone wall there should be a thick mortar buffer between the two, and the buffer will have to be renewed as it is ground away especially at the surface contact points and where ever else water might get in.
+Stone however, can sit on top of concrete pads and footings, because there is a mortar bed between the stone and the concrete, so if concrete has to be added against a stone wall there should be a thick mortar buffer between the two, and the buffer will have to be renewed over a generation.

 Concrete/cement also seals stone in such a way that it’s natural breathing/moisture exchange characteristics are blocked, leading to mold issues.
-The same problem occurs when you paint stone, or when you spray foam-insulation on stone.
-The ONLY coating that can be applied to stone, is lime wash.
+The same problem occurs when you paint stone, or when you some brands of spray foam-insulation on stone.
+Make sure the brand breathes.
+The ONLY coating that can always be safely applied to stone, is lime wash.

-Heritage mortars originally consisted of nothing but double-baked/water- slaked lime (limestone heated in kilns and turned to paste by adding water.)
-Heritage mortar originally consisted of nothing but lime, sand and small stone ‘gravel’, which can be seen by looking at any old building that has been properly cared for.
+Heritage mortars originally consisted of nothing but double-baked/water-slaked lime (limestone heated in kilns and turned to paste by adding water. to which sand and small sandless stones are added.
+The look can be seen in the joints of any old building that has been properly cared for.
+The little white bits, are lime.
 The mortar is white when it goes in and slowly darkens as it gets dirty and hardens back into stone.
-Grey mortars are cement mortars.
-Dark grey mortars are the worst mortars for stone.
+Mortars that dry dark grey are cement, and not mortar at all.

 The effects of gravity and the downslope movement of buildings over time can be eased by controlling water, because erosion will take its toll on neglected buildings, hence the importance of always grading away from the building, of using swales or terracing to direct water away from higher ground.